AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/cannot-access-the-latest-magento-commerce-pre-release.md

 This article provides solutions for issues when trying to utilize the latest pre-release code of Adobe Commerce.

->![info]
+>[!NOTE]
 >
->Note: if you are having problems with Beta access refer to the [Cannot access the latest Beta version](https://support.magento.com/hc/en-us/articles/360048169471) article.
+>if you are having problems with Beta access refer to the [Cannot access the latest Beta version](https://support.magento.com/hc/en-us/articles/360048169471) article.

 ## Issue